jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 1.1.4
+- removed checkboxes and selection UI from Recovered Photos/Videos
+- removed checkboxes and selection UI from Recovered Audio

 ### 1.1.3
 - updated the Home screen layout so the privacy/info footer text is pinned to the bottom of the screen